neontapir/neontapir.github.io/_posts/2008/2008-12-21-review-yahtzee-free-for-all.md

 - games
 - review
 - yahtzee
-status: publish
-type: post
-published: true
-author:
-  login: Chuck
-  email: neontapir@gmail.com
-  display_name: Chuck
-  first_name: Chuck
-  last_name: Durfee

 ---
 ![Yahtzee Free for All](/assets/yahtzee-free-for-all.jpeg)

-One of the gifts we got at the TKD white elephant Christmas gift exchange was [Yahtzee Free for All](http://www.amazon.com/gp/product/B0017RSYDU?ie=UTF8&tag=netacahieeglu-20&linkCode=as2&camp=1789&creative=9325&creativeASIN=B0017RSYDU).
+One of the gifts we got at the TKD white elephant Christmas gift exchange was [Yahtzee Free for All](http://www.amazon.com/gp/product/B0017RSYDU).
 We decided to play it while waiting for dinner to finish, and later between dinner and dessert.
 The first game had 3 players; the second, 4.
 The adults had played Yahtzee before, but the kids hadn't.

 Going into the game, I didn't have my hopes up.
 Yahtzee tends to be somewhat boring unless you're playing with the right crowd.